sheetbase/cli_v1/README.md

 ### Backend

-After running `sheetbase setup` successfully.

 Develop the backend in the **backend/** folder.
-Run `npm run build` to build the distribution package (this has security concern, see below).
-Run `npm run update` to update the backend.

 To authorize the script:
-- Run `sheetbase urls open backend`, to open the script in Google Apps Script editor.
+- Run `sheetbase urls o script`, to open the script in Google Apps Script editor.
 - Publish > Deploy as web app... > Update
 - Follow the steps to authorize (ignore the warning)
-- Verify by `sheetbase urls open backendUrl`
+- Verify by `sheetbase urls o backend`

 ### Frontend